 No products in the cart.

-Before picking up the paintbrushes and starting oil painting, I realised I needed more than oils and paintbrushes.
-I did a lot of research beforehand and I found it rather difficult to get easy simple answers for what supplies I needed to start so I hope to list them here for you and explain clearly what they are and what they’re used for.
+Before picking up the paintbrushes and starting my oil painting, I realised I needed more than oils and paintbrushes.
+I did a lot of research beforehand and I found it rather difficult to get easy simple answers for what supplies I needed to get started so I hope to list them here for you and explain clearly what they are and what they’re used for.

-- Liquin – Manufactured by Winsor & Newton is what is known as and is often called an oil paint medium by painters.
-A small amount of Liquin is mixed in with the oil paint to create a smoother consistency and most importantly to quicken drying time.
-I mix Liquin in with the paint on my pallet, depending on how smooth or transparent I want the paint.
+- Liquin is a commonly used oil paint medium.
+A small amount of Liquin is mixed in with the oil paint to create a smoother consistency and most importantly, to quicken drying time.
+I mix liquin in with the paint on my pallet, depending on how smooth or transparent I want the paint.
 The more Liquin mixed in, the more transparency and faster drying time.
-Liquin makes details such as hairs easy to paint as allows the oil the flow more smoothly onto the surface.
+It’s recommended not to use more than 1 part of Liquin to 3 parts of oil paint.
+Liquin makes details such as hairs eaisy to paint as allows the oil the flow more smoothly onto the surface.

-- Gesso – A white paint mixture used to prime a surface.
-To prime a surface just means to make the surface of whatever your painting on whether it be paper or wood for example, suitable for oils to then be painted on. .
-If oils are painted on any normal paper or unprimed canvas, they can actually destroy the paper overtime.
+- Gesso, is used to prime a surface.
+To prime a surface just means to make the surface of whatever your painting on, whether it be paper, canvas or wood for example, is suitable for oil painting.
+If oils are painted on any normal paper or unprimed canvas, they can actually destroy the surface and absorb into it overtime.
 Gesso is a bit like acrylic paint, it dries and hardens which effectively creates a foundation for your oil painting to go on which won’t be destroyed by the oil paint overtime.
 Gesso is white, sort of like a rough white acrylic paint and is great as you can mix in small amounts of different acrylic colour paints and make your gesso a different base colour.
-For example, I sometimes like to paint on a slightly grey surface so I will mix a small amount of black with a large amount of white gesso which leaves you with a light grey surface to paint on.
+For example, I sometimes like to paint on a slightly grey surface so I will mix a small amount of black acrylic with a large amount of white gesso which leaves you with a light grey surface to paint on.
 You can also buy pre-primed canvas’ or surfaces which solves this problem for you so you don’t have to worry about it.